Virtual Events for Bloggers and Journalists in January 2021

 Welcome to Blogger Events, a monthly column of what’s happening in the blog world.
+Here’s our calendar of upcoming events for bloggers and journalists in January.
 If you have an event you’d like featured, reach out to the Beyond Bylines team via Twitter at @BeyondBylines.

 It’s time to break in that brand new 2021 planner and add some learning opportunities to your calendar.

 As of now, most events are still being set up as virtual gatherings due to COVID-19.
 As the year progresses, we’ll see how the event space changes and if we go back to in-person conferences.

 Have an event you’d like added to the calendar?
 Email the team at firstname.lastname@example.org.

 Check out this webinar from the recent Global Health Crisis Reporting Forum.
 Corrine Podger, director of The Digital Skills Agency, breaks down the most important elements of creating a professional podcast.
 Topics cover how to choose your “thumb-stopping idea,” prep and research, hardware options, and of course, recording.